Create a

 Expertise and experience

 Fractional executives typically bring a wealth of knowledge and experience from working with multiple companies across various industries.
 This exposure allows them to bring best practices, innovative solutions, and a fresh perspective to tackle challenges effectively.
-They can be used to support and augment the work of an existing functional leader as a load balancing when key corporate lifecycle events arise, where the fractional can use their expertise to drive a new initiative while the incumbent manages the day-to-day or vice versa.
+They can be used to support and augment the work of an existing functional leader as a load-balancing measure when key corporate lifecycle events arise, allowing the fractional to use their expertise to drive a new initiative while the incumbent manages the day-to-day, or vice versa.

 Speed to market